mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/spondylosis-and-ankylosing-spondylitis.md

 - Weakness in arms and legs
 - Numbness in extremities

-## What causes Ankylosing Spondylitis and Spondylosis?Doctors are still not sure what specifically causes spondylitis.
+## What causes Ankylosing Spondylitis and Spondylosis?

+Doctors are still not sure what specifically causes spondylitis.
 However, environmental factors and genetics have known to play a vital role in its development.

 Some environmental factors that might affect the development of the condition include: